Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Enrollment Status for Financial Aid Eligibility

 Financial aid eligibility is substantially reduced for students who are charged less than full-time tuition.
 Credit is earned for some courses which are offered at no charge, including choir, band, theatre practica, and all Lycoming Scholars Seminars.
 Therefore, these credits are not counted in the full-time tuition calculation.
-For financial aid purposes, a full-time student is enrolled in 12-16 billable semester hours.
+For financial aid purposes, a full-time student is enrolled in at least 12 billable semester hours.
 A student’s financial aid eligibility is finalized after the end of the college’s published add/drop period.

 Satisfactory Academic Progress Requirements for Financial Aid Recipients